aliadnan777/Nginx_on_Redhat-7/README.md

 * `vi /etc/nginx/conf.d/adnan.conf

- change the server name and root directory
+ change the server name and root directory in the vhost.conf which is our case adnan.conf

  make index.html page in nginadnan

-* `/usr/share/nginx/html/nginadnan/index.html`
+* `touch /usr/share/nginx/html/nginadnan/index.html`

  open the host file and enter IP address and server name in it

-* `vi /etc/hosts/`
+* `sudo vi /etc/hosts`

  restart the nginx server